 Have the contestants correctly identify the beloved of:

-For this Valentine Day game, supply a candy prize for the person correctly guessing the most answers.
+For this Valentine party ice breaker, supply a candy prize for the person correctly guessing the most answers.
 Have guests guess the answers to the following word riddles:

-For this Valentine Day game a suitable prize is a small box of chocolates or a romantic music recording (CD), depending on the age of the contestant.
+A suitable prize for this Valentine party ice breaker game is a small box of chocolates, or a CD of romantic music, depending on the age of the contestants.
 Twenty minutes may be allowed to complete this musical word game.

 Guess the WORD...